Connecting a Nano Ledger to Sparrow Wallet

 Connect Sparrow to the Bitcoin Network

 You'll be presented with a welcome screen when you first open Sparrow that explains a bit about Sparrow's offline and online modes.
-Offline mode is primarily for privacy and security focused use cases.
-For most beginners who want to simply receive and send transactions, leaving Sparrow in online mode will be fine.
+Offline mode is primarily for more serious privacy and security focused use cases.
+For most users who want to simply receive and send transactions without too much friction, leaving Sparrow in online mode will be fine.

 Online mode requires connecting to the Bitcoin network via a node that will be your relay for downloading and broadcasting your transactions.
 Sparrow will show you three server options: Public Server, Bitcoin Core node, and Private Electrum Server.